CELEBRATING 80 YEARS OF SHAPING THE MARKETPLACE OF IDEAS MY SPEAKER LIST () 646.227.4900

 • Expert on Women's History, Voting Rights, and Civic Engagement

 Award-winning journalist and critically acclaimed author Elaine Weiss is a trusted expert on women’s history and political activism, voting rights, and civic engagement.
 With warmth, humor, and inspiring clarity, Weiss connects with any group, making historical events relevant to today’s most controversial issues.
 Weiss is the author of The Woman’s Hour: The Great Fight to Win the Vote (Viking/Penguin), hailed as a “riveting, nail-biting political thriller” with powerful parallels to today’s political environment.
 An insightful and entertaining work of narrative history, The Woman’s Hour was a GoodReads Readers’ Choice Award winner, was short-listed for the 2019 Chautauqua Prize, and received the American Bar Association’s highest honor, the 2019 Silver Gavel Award.
 It has also been adapted for young readers and used in schools and libraries nationwide.
-Her latest book, Spell Freedom, is already gathering critical acclaim.
+Her latest book, Spell Freedom, is already gathering critical acclaim, being longlisted for the Carnegie Medal for Excellence in Non-Fiction.

 Weiss is a frequent media commentator, appearing on CBS Sunday Morning, PBS, NPR’s All Things Considered, and C-Span, and many public radio stations.
 She has also been featured as an expert analyst in several major documentaries, and has published op-eds and essays in The New York Times, Wall Street Journal, Christian Science Monitor, and other publications, offering a historical perspective on timely topics.
 Weiss also served as a historical advisor to the NYC Public Theater’s production of the historical musical SUFFS.